Are Beagles Good Family Dogs? (All You Need to Know) Skip to content

 Beagles and Other Pets

-If you intend to leave your dog alone at home, make sure to keep them within the confines of a fenced area, preferably with windows, a comfy bed, and an automatic feeder.
+If you have to leave your dog at home, keep it in a fenced-off area, ideally one with windows, a comfortable bed, and an automatic feeder.

 Health